Clustering of multivariate tail dependence using conditional methods: Application to Irish meteorological data

 When interpreting the clusters, we observe a clear contrast between the east and west coasts, separated by a central cluster.
 For precipitation conditional on wind speed, the clustering is somewhat less distinct, with the central cluster extending more extensively into parts of Galway, Mayo, and Donegal on the west coast.
 There are also notable outliers in the clusters, which we further discuss below.

 In Figure~\ref{fig:dist_heatmap}, we visualise the dissimilarity matrix for the aggregated clusters (see left panel of Figure~\ref{fig:clust_sol}).
 The clusters are quite distinct, with the dissimilarity between clusters being much larger than within-cluster dissimilarity, which rarely exceeds 0.01.
+Within the CE framework, small pairwise dissimilarities correspond to sites having similar estimated CE parameter values and residual distributions, and hence similar conditional extremal dependence behaviour between precipitation and wind speed.
+The particularly small within-cluster dissimilarities observed for the central cluster therefore suggest that these sites form a relatively homogeneous group in terms of their extremal dependence structure.
 In particular, the difference between the eastern and western clusters is quite pronounced, with the intermediate central cluster acting as somewhat of a `buffer' between the two.
 In contrast, the western and central clusters seem to be quite close, in that we observe many small inter-cluster pairwise dissimilarities between them.
 This indicates that allocation between the two is not always clear-cut and for several sites is nearly interchangeable, as observed in the variable-specific estimated clusters in Figure~\ref{fig:clust_sol} and in the quantile sensitivity analysis in Figure~\ref{fig:clust_sens}, where membership between the two often switches.
 Also, if we only fit two clusters, we find that most of the central cluster members are assigned to the western cluster, reflecting this less obvious separation between the two compared to the more markedly different eastern cluster.
 A noticeable outlier in the dissimilarity matrix is Malahide, which we previously identified as having the lowest $\chi(0.95)$ value in Figure~\ref{fig:chi}.
 Even within its own cluster, Malahide shows a relatively high dissimilarity to the other sites.
-Indeed, if we set $k=4$, Malahide becomes its own cluster (clustering results for $k=2$ and $k=4$ are provided in Figure~\ref{fig:cluster_dqu_k_2_4} of the supplementary materials).
+Indeed, if we set $k=4$, Malahide becomes its own cluster (clustering results for $k=2$ and $k=4$ are provided in Figure~\ref{fig:cluster_dqu_k_2_4} of the Supplementary Material).
 Malahide also has the lowest mean weekly precipitation of any site; the second lowest is Ringsend, also in county Dublin (Figure~\ref{fig:chi} location (2)), which is the site closest to Malahide in terms of our dissimilarity measure.
 Finally, Malahide has very low $\chi(0.95)$ (Figure~\ref{fig:chi}) and $\alpha_{\mid i}$ (Figure~\ref{fig:a_b_vals}) estimates.
 Together, this may explain why we observe such outlying behaviour for Malahide.
 Finally, Kilcar in County Donegal is the member of the eastern cluster with the smallest dissimilarity to the western cluster members.
 This may reflect its geographic location in northwest Ireland, despite it's low $\chi(0.95)$ value (Figure~\ref{fig:chi}) relative to other west-coast sites.